 Average icecream is a big fat waste of money, calories and expectation.
 Luckily, we don't need to put up with bad icecream; Auckland boasts a wealth of places making an excellent job of it.
 Here's our guide to where to find the best icecream across this city - from classic simplicity to outlandish extravagance; from classy, fruity sorbets to kooky, popcorn-filled delights.
 Think of it as a roadmap for the summer, a guide to instant satisfaction.
 You're welcome.

 Gianpaolo Grazioli (Giapo) and his wife Annarosa Petrucci are on a mission: to make the best icecream in the world, from the bottom of the world.
-The couple, who met at high school in Southern Italy, are doing a ripe job of it thus far: there's always a long queue snaking out the door of the shoebox store on Queen St and Italian culinary tastemaker website Dissapore named Giapo one of the top 10 gelaterias in the world.
+The couple, who met at high school in Southern Italy, are doing a ripe job of it thus far and Italian culinary tastemaker website Dissapore named Giapo one of the top 10 gelaterias in the world.
 Cleverly crafted flavours meet fantastical handcrafted toppings and luxuriously appointed cones and chocolate cups that make the Giapo icecream a spectacular for both eyes and taste buds.
 As well as classics like the Giapo Buono, there's always an Aotearoa Garden seasonal special going.
-Watch this space as Giapo will very soon be moving into a new space downtown (there'll probably still be a queue, but you know it's worth it).

 Our pick: Wild Coastal Strawberry - a special edition made with wild strawberries from Katikati; quite different from cultivated strawberries, with tart woodsy and cherry notes.